ThemModdingHerds/velvet-beautifier/README.md

 Q: when is the next update?
 A: when I can work, I can't work 24/7

 Q: can I modify base assets?
-A: no and for secure reasons I won't add this feature
+A: no and for security reasons I won't add this feature

 ## License